The purpose of this section of the page is to answer some of the questions you may have.

 If you can only offer payment by instalments over a period of time, the High Court Enforcement Officer, following attendance may contact the Claimant to ask if the terms you are offering are acceptable.
 You will normally be expected to pay an amount on account as a sign of your intention to pay, and comply with your offer whilst awaiting instructions.
 If the claimant agrees to your terms for which they are under no obligation to do so, you must make sure you pay on time in accordance with your offer.

-Remember, an agreement to pay by instalment does not prevent the Writ being reactivated immediately if you do not keep to any agreed arrangement, which includes your undertaking under the Taking Control of Goods Agreement, and further action may result in additional costs for which you would be liable.
+Remember, an agreement to pay by instalment does not prevent the Writ being reactivated immediately if you do not keep to any agreed arrangement, which includes your undertaking under the Control Goods Agreement, and further action may result in additional costs for which you would be liable.

 If you are going to breech the arrangement you should contact the High Court Enforcement Officer responsible for the enforcement of the Writ as soon as possible to discuss the situation and what you can do to resolve the situation.